Vishihereforcodes/INTERVIEW-QUESTIONS/DP/README.md

 * After analysing the problem , you will think of solving it using recursion as you will have feeling that the question can be solved in self similar manner.
 * We will optimise the recursion solution by DP only if our recursion will have more than one branches (if we have choices either to include or not).
 * If we have any optimum keyword in our problem like maximum , minimum etc.

+## How to proceed in a DP problem?
+* Don't jump into Bottom up solutio of DP directly , first try to solve the problem by recursion then memoize the recursion using DP matrix in which we store pre-processed outputs for some particular input values , then convert the recursion into its iterative version by using loops and DP table.